qidi-community/Plus4-Wiki/content/prevent-nozzle-collision-with-PEI-cooling-platform/README.md

 4. Replace PEI Plate and Verify Fit

-Once you have screws adjusted, put the PEI plate back on and verify how nozzle tip interacts with PEI plate.
-The nozzle should cleanly and effortless glide onto left edge of PEI plate.
-As you move the nozzle further right, it should engage the PEI plate just before reaching center of plate.
-Verify it is actually touching by moving the toolhead forwards and backwards slightly.
-If the nozzle is in actual contact, that will shift the PEI plate and its platform.
-Should heights need further adjustment, remove PEI plate and fine tune the heights.
+Once you have screws initially adjusted, put PEI cooling plate back on to verify how nozzle tip interacts with PEI plate and mounting platform.
+The nozzle tip should cleanly and effortless glide over left edges of mount and PEI plate.
+As you move the nozzle further right, it should engage the PEI plate about 1/3 width of plate, certainly by center of plate.
+I suggest using a piece of printing paper between nozzle tip and platform/PEI plate to feel for nozzle tip contact.
+Verify that your nozzle does not touch left edges but achieves contact when it travels rightward to 1/3 width of PEI plate.
+Should heights need further adjustment, remove PEI cooling plate and fine tune your heights.